NYUAD-CRC/crc-docs/_sources/hpc/system/index.rst.txt

 1. (One time only) Let us know your computational requirement.
 2. (One time only) Apply an HPC account and pass our quiz.
-3. If needed, transfer your input data to Jubail.
+3. If needed, transfer your input data to the HPC.
 4. Log on to HPC login nodes.
 5. Submit jobs on login nodes.
 6. Your jobs will queue for execution.